cds-snc/notification-documentation/src/en/send.md

 You can send files in two ways on GC Notify:

 1. directly attached to emails
-1. through a unique link to a web interface
+1. with a unique link to download from the email

 You are able to control how files are delivered to recipients on every API call.
 GC Notify cannot access or decrypt your files.